 \subsection{Main Results}

 We evaluate Interact-RAG on six benchmarks, with the main results in Table ~\ref{tab:qa_results}.
 Our findings highlight three key advantages of our approach. \textbf{First,} Interact-RAG consistently achieves best performance across all datasets.
-On average, it improves the EM-score by \textbf{9.7} points (\textbf{22.5\%} relative gain) and the F1-score by \textbf{9.5} points (\textbf{18.0\%} relative gain) over the second-best method, Search-R1. \textbf{Second,} the performance gains are more pronounced on complex multi-hop QA tasks.
+On average, it improves the EM-score by \textbf{9.7} points (\textbf{22.5\%} relative gain) over the second-best method, Search-R1.
+And our 7B version also achieves a relative improvement of 10.1\%.
+Notably, our Interact-RAG was trained on 12K QA data, a small fraction of the 170K QA pairs used for Search-R1.
+This data disparity also explains Search-R1’s higher results on the NQ dataset using the 7B model. \textbf{Second,} the performance gains are more pronounced on complex multi-hop QA tasks.
 For instance, on Musique, Interact-RAG delivers a 36.4\% relative improvement.
 Concurrently, it maintains strong performance on single-hop benchmarks like NQ and PopQA, with relative improvements of 11.0\% and 12.3\% on EM scores.
 This validates the effectiveness of our interaction-reasoning paradigm in tackling complex challenges. \textbf{Third,} our trained agent demonstrates great generalization.
 Trained with train-splits of HotpotQA, Musique, and NQ, it achieves consistent improvements on both in-distribution and out-of-distribution benchmarks.
 This indicates that the learned capability are not task-specific, underscoring the robustness and generalizability of our approach.